leon-thomm/Ryven/README.md

 Ey, what's up!

 Please be aware that this whole project is a proof of concept.
-It is primarily meant to show the idea and the source code is not developed with highest focus on readability.
-However its working surprisingly well so far and I think this has the potential to become something really intuitive and practical.
-How it is going to evolve will depend on the resonance it gets.
+The source code is not developed with highest focus on readability and I am _not_ a professional developer.
+However, it's working surprisingly well so far and I think this has the potential to become something pretty useful.
+How it's going to evolve will depend on the resonance it gets.

 ### Requirements
 - Python 3